pratyaynotfound/Windows-11-Secure-boot-and-TPM-bypass/README.md

 - Choose your preferred language and proceed further.

 ### Step 2:
-- When it says this device is not supported for Windows 11
-- Press `Shift + F10` and a command prompt will open
+- If you encounter the message stating that your device is not supported for Windows 11, press `Shift + F10` to open a command prompt.
-- Type `notepad` and hit enter
+- Type `notepad` and press Enter.
-- Go to the boot drive and select all files from below instead of a text file
+- Navigate to the boot drive and select all the files located below (rather than a text file).
-- Right-click on the TPM bypass file and hit merge
+- Right-click on the TPM bypass file and choose `Merge`.
-- Quit the installation
+- Exit the installation process.

 ### Step 3:
 - Restart the installation process